philc/book-notes/engineering/mythical man month - fred brooks.md

+# Mythical Man Month - Fred Brooks

 ## Gems

-* Completing a programming project: there's "quadratic rather than linear convergence to the end."
+* When completing a programming project: there's "quadratic rather than linear convergence to the end."
-* "Men and months are interchangeable commodities only when a task can be partitioned among many works *with no communication among them*.
+* "Men and months are interchangeable commodities only when a task can be partitioned among many workers *with no communication among them*.
 This is true of reaping wheat or picking cotton; it is not even approximately true of systems programming."
 * Brook's Law: Adding manpower to a late software project makes it later.
 * The number of minds coordinating to build a system determines the system debugging cost, because